davidsday/go-tdd/README.txt

 The build tools sometimes will issue important messages on STDERR, and I want to know about them immediately.

 These messages are not in JSON format.

 Since I am parsing "go test -v -json -cover" output, goTestParser expects valid JSON.
-I capture stderr and process it as best I can, by showing a snippet of the message in a yellow bar.
+I capture stderr separately and process it as best I can, by showing a snippet of the message in a yellow bar.
 If the STDERR message is longer than can be shown in a one line yellow bar, I capture the entire message in stdERR.txt in the package directory.

 If goTestParser encounters non JSON lines on stdout, it issues a yellow bar message and quits.
-That rarely, if ever happens.
+That I don't remember that happening.

 There also are supplemental messages providing detail information in each red/green bars.
 They report the number of tests run, passed, failed,